fnproject/fdk-java/docs/DataBinding.md

 ```

 ## Working with raw function events
-To get the most flexibility in handling data in and out of your function, the FDK also provides an abstraction of the raw `fn` Java FDK events received or returned by the function by means of the [InputEvent](../api/src/main/java/com/fnproject/fn/api/InputEvent.java) and [OutputEvent](../api/src/main/java/com/fnproject/fn/api/OutputEvent.java) interfaces.
+To get the most flexibility in handling data in and out of your function, the FDK also provides an abstraction of the raw Fn Java FDK events received or returned by the function by means of the [InputEvent](../api/src/main/java/com/fnproject/fn/api/InputEvent.java) and [OutputEvent](../api/src/main/java/com/fnproject/fn/api/OutputEvent.java) interfaces.

 Using this approach allows you to: